bablokb/doubleclock/doc/Specs.md

 clock values.
 The *start/stop* button starts and stops the countdown and turns of the buzzer.
 A long press of *start/stop* resets both clocks.

+Up to four memory buttons save/recall the current values.
+Pressing a memory button while in setup-state will save the values.
+Pressing the button in ready-state will recall the values.

 The clocks display a countdown in the format "MM:SS" with MM ranging from 0-99 and seconds from 0-59.